Mohamed-Hafez24/Travel_Planner/README.md

 ## Project Testing
 This project uses the Jest framework that provides us the ability to create, and run tests.
-So you should use this command to run  testing:
+So you should use this command to run your tests:
 - `npm run test`
 _____________________________________________________________________________________________________________